User actions

 Alternative: You can also select Use default.
 The object is then output with the default properties, and the properties of the object have to be accessed manually via JSONata.

-The Summary tab opens.
+The Summary step opens.
 All the settings are shown once again.
+You can also configure the following areas:

 1 Node key: Name of the node shown in square brackets in the flow designer